Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Hybrid publication
-     - A publication that is available via a subscription license but also contains articles available as Gold Open Access.
+     - A publication that is available via a subscription license but also contains articles available as Open Access.
      -

    * - Institution